An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Background

 \subsubsection{Mutual Information Reduction (MIR)}

 Mutual Information Reduction, or MIR, represents the amount of mutual information removed when ICA is applied to data.
-More precisely, for the case of ICA, this is the reduction in mutual information caused when $W$ (the unmixing matrix) is applied to $x$ (the data being decomposed).
-This computation can be performed with relative ease using only one-dimensional density models \cite{delorme2012independent}.
+More precisely, for the case of ICA, this is the reduction in mutual information caused when $W$ (the unmixing matrix) is applied to $x$ (the data being decomposed), that is, in linearly transforming the channel time series data to to the discovered independent component (IC) basis.

-The reduction in mutual information that results from applying an unmixing matrix $W$ to the data $x$ can be computed relatively easily using only one-dimensional density models, as pointed out by J. Palmer in \cite{delorme2012independent}.
+The reduction in mutual information that results from applying an unmixing matrix $W$ to the data $x$ can be estimated relatively easily using only one-dimensional density models, as pointed out by J. Palmer in \cite{delorme2012independent}.
 MIR, or Mutual Information Reduction, can be defined as follows:

 where $I(x)$ and $I(y)$ are the mutual information of the source and ICA components, respectively.
 Intuitively, this value represents how much mutual information is removed from the data by performing ICA (or any Blind Source Separation, BSS, technique).
 The above formulation for MIR depends only on the log of the determinant of $W$ and the marginal entropies of $x$ and $y$.